+FY2021

-FY2021 Roadside Mower \$75,000 The mower is an integral and cost-effective piece of equipment for the town's roadside maintenance activities.
+The mower is an integral and cost-effective piece of equipment for the town's roadside maintenance activities.
 The current tractor was purchased in 2011, replacing an older tractor.

+Front Bucket Loader

+FY2024;10-year Cycle

-Front Bucket Loader \$100,000 FY2024;10-year Cycle The town owns one front bucket loader utilized in a variety of summer and I winter tasks.
-The current loader was bought in 2014 and is due to be repla aced in 2024.
+The town owns one front bucket loader utilized in a variety of summer and winter tasks.
+The current loader was bought in 2014 and is due to be replaced in 2024.

-\$140,000 Excavator - Rubber Tire FY2025; 12-year cycle This 2003 excavator is very cost-effective for the town's ditching and gravel maintenance cycles.

-The life-cycle for a new unit is about 12 years, or 5000 hours.
-Due to the high cost of both the road grader and excavator, the highway capital reserve fund appropriations should be reviewed to more sufficiently meet the future replacement costs of this item.

-Highway Reserve \$27,700 Annual Capital Allocation This reserve provides funding for road reconstruction projects that may not require borrowing.
-Additionally, emergency road projects can be completed through this reserve without impacting the approved budget.

-Bridge & Culvert Reserve \$37,000 Annual Capital Allocation This reserve is designed to provide funding for large bridge and culvert repair projects in the same manner as the Highway Reserve.

-Annual Asphalt Paving

-Annually by plan

-This is the annual Asphalt Paving Plan according to the attached schedule, that has predetermined increases, and has been funded by taxation and paid for in cash.

-Annual Gravel Plan

-\$221,000 Annually by plan

-This is the annual gravel road plan, that we use to reconstruct our gravel roads according to the attached schedule.
-This has predetermined increases funded by taxation and paid for in cash.

-RECREATION

-Additional Items: There are no current plans for additional items in the next five years.

-Park Maintenance: None at this time

-WASTEWATER

-Additional Items or New Initiatives:

-Village Infrastructure Upgrades

-East Main Street \$25,000 FY2017

-One small section of sewer line needs to be replaced, approximately 150 feet.
-This is a component of the larger East Main Street streetscape project.

-Proposal to extend sewer forcemain into Gateway zone.

-Collection System Upgrades \$24,000 Annual capital allocation Using the 2006 Subsurface Planning Study, the Town intends to development an annual phased repair and replacement plan for village wastewater collection lines, originally constructed in the early 1900's with some newer sections.
-This annual allocation should be sufficient to begin a long-term process for replacement of all deficient sewer lines.
+Excavator - Rubber Tire \$140,000 FY2025; 12-year This 2003 excavator is very cost-effect The life-cycle for a new unit is about 12 grader and excavator, the highway cap sufficiently meet the future replacement 2 years, or 5000 hours.
+Due to bital reserve fund appropriations the high cost of both the road Highway Reserve This reserve provides funding for roa Additionally, emergency road projects o approved budget.
+Bridge & Culvert Reserve This reserve is designed to provide fur manner as the Highway Reserve. \$37,000 nding for large bridge and culve Annual Capital Allocation art repair projects in the same Annual Asphalt Paving \$296,000 Annually by plan This is the annual Asphalt Paving Plan increases, and has been funded by taxa edule, that has predetermined Annual Gravel Plan \$225,000 Annually by plan This is the annual gravel road plan, th attached schedule.
+This has predetermi RECREATIO ON Additi onal Items: There are no current plans fo r additional items in the next five e years.
+Park M Maintenance: None at this time WASTEWA TER Additi onal Items or New Initiatives: Village Infrastructure Upgrades East Main Street \$50,000 FY2017 One small section of sewer line needs to the larger East Main Street streetscape 0 feet.
+This is a component of West Main Sewer Extension \$2,500,000 FY2016-FY2017 Proposal to extend sewer forcemain into Gateway zone.
+Repla cement Items: Collection System Upgrades Using the 2006 Subsurface Planning S repair and replacement plan for village 1900's with some newer sections.
+Thi process for replacement of all deficient s wastewater collection lines, orig s annual allocation should be s ginally constructed in the early Treatment Facility Maintenance \$15,000 Annual capital allocation

-Treatment Facility Maintenance \$15,000 Annual capital allocation This funds replacement pumps, valves or other repairs needed to maintain the treatment facility and associated equipment.
+This funds replacement pumps, valves or other repairs needed to maintain the treatment facility and associated equipment.